How to use Console on macOS

 Here’s how to open Console on your Mac: Go to Applications > Utilities and double-click Console to launch it.
-You’ll see your Mac listed on the left-hand side, along with any other Apple devices on your Wi-Fi network, and logged in to your Apple ID.
-If you don’t see them, click on the sidebar button in the Favourites bar.
+You’ll see your Mac listed on the left side, along with any other Apple devices on your Wi-Fi network, and log in to your Apple ID.
+If you don’t see them, click on the sidebar button in the Favorites bar.

 - Click on the device whose logs you want to examine.